Samsung Galaxy S8: History

 Before its official announcement, media outlets reported on rumours and information from industry insiders.
 In December 2016, SamMobile reported that the Galaxy S8 would not feature a 3.5 mm headphone jack, later reported to be a false rumour.
-In January 2017, The Guardian reported on bigger screens for both of the two phone sizes, with edge-to-edge "infinity" displays and very limited bezels, and an iris scanner.
+In January 2017, The Guardian reported on larger screens for both phone models, with edge-to-edge "infinity" displays and very limited bezels, and an iris scanner.
 Additionally, The Guardian stated that the phones would come with 64 gigabytes of storage and support microSD cards, use USB-C connectors, and feature a "Bixby" intelligent personal assistant.
 Soon after, VentureBeat revealed photos of the phones and additional details, including the lack of physical navigation and home buttons, in which the fingerprint sensor was moved to the back of the phone.
 Evan Blass tweeted in mid-March about color options for the phones.

 The Galaxy S8 and S8+ were officially unveiled on 29 March 2017, with pre-orders beginning on 30 March and official U.S. release on 21 April 2017.
 Following Best Buy retail listings in March, Samsung opened pre-orders for unlocked U.S. handsets on 9 May 2017, with availability starting 31 May.

 The devices have also been released internationally.
 On 21 April 2017, they were made available in South Korea, Canada, and Taiwan.
-On 28 April, they were made available in the United Kingdom, Australia, Ireland, and Russia. followed by Singapore one day later.
+On 28 April at the same year, they were made available in the United Kingdom, Australia, Ireland, and Russia, followed by Singapore one day later.
 On 5 May, they were made available in Malaysia.
-New Zealand, Pakistan, India, the Philippines, and Thailand. followed by Brazil on 12 May.
+New Zealand, Pakistan, India, the Philippines, and Thailand, followed by Brazil on 12 May.
 On 25 May, they were made available in China, and Hong Kong.
 On 8 June, they were made available in Japan.

 In July 2017, pictures of the Galaxy S8 Active were leaked on Reddit, and the following month, AT&T "accidentally" confirmed its existence through a document in a promotional campaign.
 It officially became available for pre-order, exclusively through AT&T, on 8 August 2017, with in-store purchase available 11 August.
 VentureBeat reported in late September that the device would also become available through T-Mobile in November, and Samsung subsequently confirmed both T-Mobile and Sprint availability in early November.